josdoaitran/mcp-ai-web-automation/mcp-ai-paywright-execute-automation-claude-vscode/README.md

 ```
 - Example 2
 ```
-- Please use playwright MCP to open a brower in iphone 15's screen mode and access to github.com and close the browser.
+- Please use playwright MCP to open a browser in iphone 15's screen mode and access to github.com and close the browser.
 - Generate the python code with pytest and selenium to run the above action
 ```
 Here is the example code that Claude generate the tests from the scenario that we work with MCP Playwright.